refinedev/refine/documentation/blog/2024-01-30-react-context.md

 The context API comes in handy when passing data from a parent component to its deeply nested descendants.

 In a typical React app, you create context by invoking the built-in `createContext` function.
-It takes an inital value as an argument and returns a context object.
+It takes an initial value as an argument and returns a context object.
 The returned context object has a context provider and a context consumer.

 You wrap your components in a context provider and use the `value` attribute to share the context with the nested components that need it.